HOME, Christian 1 2

 Christian lawful daughter of Peter Home and Christian Strachan in Mains of Tilliangus was baptised before witnesses David Henderson and Mary Home in Newbigging"

 The 1841 census presents great difficulty in finding a totally conclusive citing of Christian Home.
 She was not living at home with her mother in Mains of Tilliangus, Clatt.
 A good possible citing of her is in the parish of Trinity College Edinburgh, a city where Christian resided in later life.
-The spelling of her name was rendered as 'Christina Hom'.
+The spelling of her name was rendered as 'Christina Hom', indexed as 'How'.
 The woman cited worked as a female servant, and had been born outside the county she was resident in, that is outside of the county of Midlothian.
 She lived in Carruber's Close, Edinburgh, near St Paul's, and was placed in the 20-24 years age group.
 Another young woman, also a female servant, aged 15-19 years, called Elizabeth Brash lived with her, possibly in a room provided by, or rented from, the main householder, a grocer called James King who had a (probable) wife called Margaret, both aged in the 30-34 years age group, and a (probable) son of 22 months.

 Note:The 1841 census did not publish relationships, so we have to have recourse to inference in that area, hence the 'probable'.